#Support for simple features, a standardised way to encode spatial vector data

 ggtheme = theme_classic())

 There are obvious clusters in the plot, but some points are in the overlapping regions of two or more clusters, making it unclear to what cluster they should really belong.
-This does not mean that our classification is wrong, instead, it is a result of the fact that the plot is only representing two of the principal components, and there are other variables that are not captured in this 2-dimensional representation.
+This is a result of the fact that the plot is only representing two of the principal components, and there are other variables that are not captured in this 2-dimensional representation.

 3.8 Questions

-For this set of questions, we will be using the same datasets that we used for Chapter 3, the London LSOA dataset and the shapefile for the LSOA boundaries:
+For this set of questions, we will be using the same dataset that we used for Chapter 3, but for Greater London:

 Geometry type: MULTIPOLYGON